Can German technology feed Europe's lithium appetite? | DW | 27.07.2020

-Lithium is being referred to as "white gold" since it's used in virtually every battery powering our modern gadgets.
-Although Germany is not known for minerals, new technology could now help it source its own lithium.
+Lithium is being referred to as "white gold" since it's used in almost every battery powering our modern gadgets.
+Although Germany is not known for its minerals, new technology could now help it source its own lithium.

-The researchers at the Karlsruhe Institute of Technology (KIT) may have felt a bit like finding a hidden treasure when they succeeded recently in extracting lithium from an unusual source: thermal water.
+Researchers at the Karlsruhe Institute of Technology (KIT) may have felt like they had discoveredhidden treasure when they succeeded recently in extracting lithium from an unusual source: thermal water.

 As lithium has come to be the most important raw material for making modern-day batteries, countries rich in the mineral like Chile, Argentina, Bolivia and Australia, are the focus of a global push aimed at securing a steady supply.